 In dialogue, siblings settle on family histories that seem plausible and fair.

+Don’t worry.
+If your relationship with your sibling isn’t all sunshine and roses, you aren’t alone.
 Good sibling relationships are the norm, but bad sibling relationships happen and can have strong negative effects.
 “Difficult, conflictual, and even violent sibling relationships interfere with development,” Feinberg says.
 “Children learn coercion, develop peer problems, and become exposed to negative influences with a range of outcomes: depression, substance abuse, low educational attainment.”
-Indeed, Feinberg cites one study that found that sibling relationships are among the most critical factors influencing adult well-being—and disturbing evidence that 10 percent of family homicides (and 1.5 percent of all murders) are attributable to sibling conflict.
+Indeed, Feinberg cites one study that found that sibling relationships are among the most critical factors influencing adult well-being — and disturbing evidence that 10 percent of family homicides (and 1.5 percent of all murders) are attributable to sibling conflict.

 One of the best ways to discern normal sibling conflict from problematic sibling conflict is to watch its trajectory.
 In most cases, sibling conflict “tends to increase over childhood to early adolescence, and then decrease around mid-adolescence,” Feinberg says.
 If it persists, that’s a red flag.